Cost Update

 Do I need a permit for furnace/hvac replacement in San Antonio?

 Yes.
 The City of San Antonio requires a mechanical permit for any HVAC replacement.
-This ensures a third-party inspector verifies the wiring is safe and the unit is venting properly.
-Never trust a contractor who suggests skipping the permit to "save you money."
+This ensures a third-party inspector verifies the electrical connections are safe and the unit is venting properly, which is vital for your home insurance validity.

 Check the latest furnace/hvac replacement costs for San Antonio and other cities on LookupCost.com.